axismaps/axis-jekyll/_posts/2015-06-18-cartography-with-an-actual-blindfold.markdown

 - Accessibility
 comments: []
 ---

 Last month, Andy gave a talk at the OpenVis Conference entitled [Blindfolded Cartography](http://www.axismaps.com/blog/2015/05/blindfolded-cartography/).
 Essentially, things to look out for when designing maps (especially interactive ones) so that when real data comes in, the map/design/page doesn't get wonky.
-Things like too long text, missing data, skewed data, etcâ€¦ The last week or so, we've been working on adding accessibility features to one of our projects and wanted to share a few thoughts and lessons on Cartography with an actual blindfold.
+Things like too long text, missing data, skewed data, etc...
+The last week or so, we've been working on adding accessibility features to one of our projects and wanted to share a few thoughts and lessons on Cartography with an actual blindfold.

 First off, what are accessibility features and why should you care?
 Accessibility features are features and general design patterns that allow people with disabilities to view and interact with your content.
 This can range from simply allowing keyboard navigation all the way up to screen readers.
 Now, why should you care?
 We can get fairly pedantic about whether a font size should be 16pt or 18pt, should this light brown text be `#f2e1cb` or `#f8f1e7`, should this `div` have a margin of 20px or 22px?
 If we as developers take that much care about things that a lot of users aren't going to consciously notice, shouldn't we take at least some care with things that some of the users are really really going to notice?